JesSonne/hum-ex-coex-col/README.md

 # hum-ex-coex-col
- Supplementary data for the paper: "Extinction, coextinction, and colonization affecting plant-hummingbird networks under climate change"
+ Supplementary data and R code for the paper: "Extinction, coextinction, and colonization affecting plant-hummingbird networks under climate change"